-Changes in the schedule during the tournament shall be made only for weather, water conditions, safety or a similar reason, and not for the convenience of any skier.
+Changes in the schedule during the tournament shall be made only for weather, water conditions, safety, technological delays, or to avoid having one division compete in two or more events at the same time on separate lakes, or a similar reason, and not for the convenience of any skier.
 A majority of the Appointed Judges must approve the change, and all affected contestants or their representatives shall be notified.
+Notification will be posted on site and through skiers' registration contact information.
 Although schedule changes are discouraged, the judges should not hesitate to make adjustments required for safety.